 systematic checks of totals (row, column, and other) against known correct figures

 checks of individual cells against correct figures

 checking figures are consistent and plausible, that is, that they are what would be expected compared with the previous year’s tables

-These checks are carried out by the Primary Mortality Outputs team in ONS’s Vital Statistics Outputs Branch in consultation with a medical epidemiologist.Back to table of contents
+These checks are carried out by the Mortality Data Management Team in ONS’s Life Events Processing Branch.Back to table of contents

 Death rates are derived from total deaths registered in England and Wales in the specific calendar year and corresponding mid-year population estimates.

 Rates are not calculated where there are fewer than three deaths in a cell, denoted by (u).
 It is Office for National Statistics (ONS) practice not to calculate rates where there are fewer than three deaths in a cell, as rates based on such low numbers are susceptible to inaccurate interpretation.

 Rates that are based on between 3 and 19 deaths are displayed in tables but are denoted by (u) as a warning to the user that their reliability as a measure may be affected by the small number of events.